Skip to content

 As many artists know, the art you create is very telling of what is going on inside you.
 If there is chaos inside you, it appears in your composition.
 Artists who had a very chaotic childhood even tend to be drawn to more structured and linear compositions.

 Likewise, artists whose childhoods were strict and reformed prefer the chaos and freedom in composition.
 This dynamic is fascinating, take a look at any of your favorite artists, what do you see?
-Is there composition filled with organic shapes, lots of little objects overlapping, straight lines everywhere, precision, or a little bit of everything?
+Is their composition filled with organic shapes, lots of little objects overlapping, straight lines everywhere, precision, or a little bit of everything?

 Next time you are admiring a work of art, consider the composition.
 It will surprise you to know that what you are drawn to says a lot about you, as well.